 3.4.3.3.5.
-Importing Other XMI Formats into ArgoUML Andere XMI-Formate in ArgoUML importieren
+Importing Other XMI Formats into ArgoUML

 XMI compatibility between UML modeling tools has improved over the years, but you may still occasionally run into problems.

 ArgoUML will not read XMI files which contain UML 1.5 or UML 2.0 models, but it should be able to open most UML 1.4 and UML 1.3 files.
 If you find one that it can't open, please file a bug report so that a developer can investigate.